-Cash provided by financing activities was less than \$0.1 million for the three months ended February 28, 2025 compared to less than \$0.1 million for the three months ended February 29, 2024.
-The current year amount was primarily composed of proceeds from stock option exercises and taxes paid on issuances of restricted stock units.
-The prior year amount was primarily composed of proceeds from stock option exercises.
-The Company requires significant capital to meet its obligations as they become due.
-Throughout the next twelve months, the Company intends to fund its operations primarily from the funds raised through its operations.
-The Company may pursue secondary equity offerings or debt financings to provide working capital and satisfy debt obligations.
+Cash provided by financing activities was \$0.1 million for the six months ended May 31, 2025 compared to cash used in financing activities of \$0.9 million for the six months ended May 31, 2024.
+The current year amount was primarily composed of proceeds from stock option exercises of \$0.2 million, taxes paid on issuances of restricted stock units of \$0.1 million, and payments of \$0.05 million for repurchases of common stock.
+The prior year amount was primarily composed of proceeds from stock option exercises of \$0.1 million, stock repurchases of \$0.3 million and taxes paid on issuances of restricted stock units of \$0.8 million.

+We require significant capital to meet our obligations as they become due.
+Throughout the next twelve months, we intend to fund our operations primarily from the funds raised through our operations.
+We may pursue secondary equity offerings or debt financings to provide working capital and satisfy debt obligations.
 There can be no assurance as to the availability or terms upon which such financing and capital might be available in the future.
-If the Company is unable to secure additional funding, it may be forced to curtail or suspend its business plans.
+If we are required to raise capital to support our operations and are unable to secure additional funding, we may be forced to curtail or suspend our business plans.